viswesh048/Master-thesis---R-scripts-/README.md

 Master_thesis.html- contains the knitted html version of the rmd file.

-original_FFP- contains the FFP footprint model created by Kljun et al. (2015) which was used to compute footprints within the rmd file

 spatial_FFP- contains the modified FFP footprint model which was integrated to accept a spatial roughness parameter to compute the footprints within the rmd file

 user_defined_functions- contains codes for other user defined functions that were useful in the analysis and visualizations in the rmd script.

+To run the original model by Kljun et al. (2015), the script can be obtained from https://footprint.kljun.net/ which was used to compute the footprints within the rmd file

 Descriptions of the data: